 A new system of federal administrative review

-This reform is designed to ensure Australia’s system of administrative review is:
+The reform to Australia’s system of administrative review aims to:

 - implement a transparent and merit-based appointments process

 - appoint additional members to address existing backlogs